-From handbags and jackets to trousers and boots, it really is impossible to imagine life without zippers.
-They are so widespread it is easy to take them for granted.
-This is where Zipper Day comes along to remind us of the origin and history of this truly omnipresent invention.
+From handbags and jackets to jeans and boots, it really is impossible to imagine life without the quietly functional life of zippers!
+These convenient little fasteners are so widespread that it is easy to take them for granted.
+But this is where National Zipper Day comes along to remind everyone of the origin and history of this truly omnipresent invention.

-The exact birthday of the zipper is debated, but Zipper Day is traditionally celebrated on April 29.
-On that date in 1913, Swedish-American scientist and inventor Gideon Sundback received a patent for a curious contraption he called “hook-less fastener”.
+The exact birthday of the zipper is rather up for debate because, instead of being “born” on a particular day, it sort of evolved over time.
+National Zipper Day is traditionally celebrated on April 29.
+On that date in 1913, Swedish-American scientist and inventor Gideon Sundback received a patent for this curious contraption he called “hook-less fastener”.
 Although similar inventions had been around since the 1850s, his version is widely accepted as the first modern zipper.

 The name “zipper” seems to have made its way into common use due to a set of rubber boots that the fastener was used on in 1923.
 Marketed as galoshes that could be easily fastened with a single zip of the hand, and mirroring the sound that the fastener tends to make, the name “zipper” emerged and has stuck for a century.

 The continuous fastening line found numerous applications and grew in popularity, also thanks to the US Army who stepped in as an early adopter.
 Functional, fashionable, infinitely adjustable – these qualities of Sundback’s design have helped popularize the invention and practically make every day National Zipper Day.